tobinsouth/ProcessEntropy/README.md

 pairwise_information_flow(example_tweet_data, text_col = 'tweet', label_col = 'username', time_col = 'created_at')
 ```

-*Note* the PythonOnly variants do not perform identically, and will not pass all of the test cases.
+**Note:** the PythonOnly variants do not perform identically, and will not pass all of the test cases.
 This is due to slight differences where empty source/target arrays can contribute non-zero lambda values.
 This behaviour was removed with the `LCSFinder` functionality.

 ## Installation